syncfusion-content/blazor-docs/blazor/maps/providers/bing-maps.md

 }
 ```

-> Specify Bing Maps key in the above link passed in the `GetBingUrlTemplate` method.
+> In the above URL passed to the `GetBingUrlTemplate` method, specify the Bing Maps key.

 ![Bing Maps with CanvasLight](../images/MapProviders/Bing-map-with-canvas.png)

 ## Zooming and Panning

 Bing Maps layer can be zoomed and panned.
-Zooming helps to get a closer look at a particular area on a Maps for in-depth analysis.
-Panning helps to move a Maps around to focus the targeted area.
+Zooming helps to get a closer look at a particular area on Maps for in-depth analysis.
+Panning helps to move Maps around to focus the targeted area.

 ```cshtml
 @using Syncfusion.Blazor.Maps